frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔄 ETL Routines | PL/SQL, SSIS, stored procedures |
 | 📊 BI Integration | Views, stored procedures for Spark/BI tools |

+> 💡 **My experience in simple words:**
+>
+> "**Oracle:** I wrote PL/SQL procedures for ETL jobs that ran nightly.
+I used partitioning to manage large tables - for example, partitioning by date so queries only scan relevant data.
+I set up GoldenGate for real-time CDC (Change Data Capture) to replicate data to our data lake without impacting production.
+>
+> **SQL Server:** I built SSIS packages for data integration - extracting from multiple sources, transforming, and loading into the warehouse.
+I configured Always On Availability Groups for high availability.
+I optimized stored procedures that BI tools called directly.
+>
+> **How I integrate enterprise databases with modern cloud:**
+> - **CDC to Cloud:** I use Datastream (GCP), AWS DMS, or Debezium to capture changes in real-time and stream them to BigQuery, Redshift, or data lakes.
+This way, I don't need heavy batch jobs - data flows continuously.
+> - **ETL Routines:** Sometimes I keep existing PL/SQL or SSIS jobs because they work well.
+I don't rewrite everything - I just connect their output to cloud storage.
+> - **BI Integration:** I create views and stored procedures that Spark or BI tools can query.
+This gives analysts a clean interface without exposing complex table structures."

 ---

 ## ⚡ 9.2 Serverless Functions in Data Engineering